Lyme Arthritis Symptoms in Children: Knee Swelling and Limping

 Most Children Recover With Treatment

-Joint swelling usually resolves after treatment, although recovery may take time.
+Joint swelling typically resolves, although recovery may take time.

-A small number of children develop antibiotic-refractory Lyme arthritis, where joint inflammation persists despite antibiotic therapy.
+A small number develop antibiotic-refractory Lyme arthritis, where inflammation persists despite treatment.

 Clinical Perspective

-In my practice, children with Lyme arthritis often present with a swollen knee and relatively little pain.
-Parents may notice that their child suddenly begins limping or stops participating in sports.
+Children with Lyme arthritis often present with a swollen knee and relatively little pain.

-When unexplained knee swelling occurs—especially in tick-endemic areas—Lyme disease should remain part of the differential diagnosis.
+When unexplained knee swelling occurs, Lyme disease should remain part of the differential diagnosis.